-The Company's financial instruments consist of cash and cash equivalents, receivables, accounts payable and accrued liabilities, Class B shares, and stock options exercisable into Class B shares and common shares.
+The Company's financial instruments consist of cash and cash equivalents, receivables, marketable securities, accounts payable and accrued liabilities, convertible notes, Class B shares, and stock options exercisable into Class B shares and common shares.
 Cash equivalents consist of term deposits with investment terms of less than three months at acquisition.
 The majority of the Company's cash and cash equivalents is held through a major Canadian chartered bank.
 The Company also maintains deposits for ongoing working capital at major banks in the jurisdictions in which its foreign subsidiaries operate.

 A portion of the Company's financial assets and liabilities is denominated in foreign currencies giving rise to risks from changes in foreign exchange rates.
 The Company is exposed to currency exchange rate risks to the extent of its activities in the U.S., Bolivia, Chile and Mexico.
-The Company's currency risk is presently related to approximately \$1,140,000 of financial assets and liabilities denominated in U.S. dollars which are owned by the Canadian parent, or denominated in Bolivian Bolivianos, Chilean pesos, or Mexican pesos.
-Based on this exposure as at December 31, 2014, a 5% change in exchange rates would give rise to a change in net loss of approximately \$57,000.
+At December 31, 2015, the Company's currency risk is related to approximately \$1,240,000 of net financial assets denominated in U.S. dollars which are owned by the Canadian parent, or denominated in Bolivian Bolivianos, Chilean pesos, or Mexican pesos.
+Based on this exposure as at December 31, 2015, a 5% change in exchange rates would give rise to a change in net loss of approximately \$62,000.
 The Company does not use derivative financial instruments to reduce its foreign exchange exposure.